How do you know if your water utility has tested for PFAS?

 Contact your local officials, including the head of your water utility

 You deserve full transparency about what's in your drinking water.
-Ask if your community's drinking water has been tested for PFAS.
-If so, ask to see all the results.
+Ask if your water utility has conducted comprehensive testing for PFAS.
+If some level of testing has been done, ask to see all the results.

 Visit the DNR's website